rohan843/Paradox/README.md

 TODO: Convert this list to a requirements.txt file

-1. pyaudio
+1. pip install pyyaml h5py whisper playsound==1.2.2 pyaudio

-2. playsound
 >**Important:** Use `pip install playsound==1.2.2` to install playsound

-3. pip install pyyaml h5py  # Required to save models in HDF5 format